qqrm/cardputer-wallet/host-cli/README.md

 cargo run -p host-cli -- pull --repo ./vault-replica --credentials ./cardputer.json
 ```

-The CLI opens the detected USB CDC port (or the path provided through `--port`), transmits the request using CBOR framing, and then prints progress as vault chunks, journal frames, and completion records are received.
+The CLI opens the detected USB CDC port (or the path provided through `--port`), transmits the request using postcard framing, and then prints progress as vault chunks, journal frames, and completion records are received.

 ### Serial port detection